-Leah Ringled is an ASHA certified Speech-Language Pathologist who resides in Hope Mills, NC with her husband and two young children.
+Leah Ringled is an ASHA certified Speech-Language Pathologist who resides in Fayetteville, NC with her husband and three young children.
 She has been practicing since 2011.
-She completed undergraduate and graduate training at The University of North Carolina at Greensboro with special interests in motor planning disorders, cranial facial abnormalities and feeding/oral motor therapy.
-Leah’s areas of interest continue to be in medical related speech language disorders to include pediatric and geriatric feeding and swallowing disorders.
-Recent research is in the area of feeding difficulties that arise from unrepaired tongue and lip ties and other tethered oral issues.
-Research is looking into effects of oral motor and oral stimulation tasks to assist with increasing mobility and functionality as well as teaming with other skilled professional in the Fayetteville and surrounding areas ( IBCLC, bodywork and, myofaucial release specialist and pediatric dentist) to assist in revision and post operative care.
-Age of speciality ranges from birth-5 and geriatric population.
+She completed undergraduate and graduate training at The University of North Carolina at Greensboro with special interests in motor planning disorders, cranial facial abnormalities, and feeding/oral motor therapy.
+Leah’s areas of interest continue to be in medical related speech language disorders to include pediatric feeding and swallowing disorders as well as literacy and executive function/skills delays.
+Since beginning her work as a SLP, Leah has completed multiple identification and treatment of literacy-based disorders and executive function and skills disorders and pediatric feeding/swallowing disorders.
+She is certified in pediatric vital-stim and has completed training in orofacial myology.

 Tammy retired from retail after 28 years to come to work at SCSS.
 She is a Fayetteville Native, has been married since July 1984, and has 3 children and 4 grandchildren.
 She is an avid animal lover and has many dogs, cats, chickens and ducks.
 She prefers the mountains over the beach and loves to fish.
 She would love to retire and live in the mountains.